kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   I tend to list things as I hear about things here, so they're not necessarily ordered in terms of the months I have to perform such tasks (sorry!).

 ## 2024
+- I have been accepted to SLMath's Summer Graduate School at IBM Zurich Research Laboratory on "Introduction to Quantum-Safe Cryptography"!
+Absolutely thrilled!
 - I was accepted to attend QSim Summer School.
 The focus of the 2024 summer school is on many-body systems, combining both theoretical and numerical techniques with examples from quantum hardware experiments (Rhode Island, given free housing).
 - I will be participating in the American Institute of Mathematics (AIM) workshop on "Post Quantum Group-Based Cryptography" in Pasadena, California (April-May), with funding (lodging covered, $750 for flight)!
 Thank you so much and see you there!